Sakrac/x65/README.md

 Currently the assembler is in the first public revision and while features are tested individually it is fairly certain that untested combinations of features will indicate flaws and certain features are not in a complete state (such as the TEXT directive not bothering to convert ascii to petscii for example).

 **TODO**
-* Bracket scoping closure ('}') should clean up local variables within that scope (better handling of local variables within macros).
 * Macro parameters should replace only whole words instead of any substring
 * Add 'import' directive as a catch-all include/incbin/etc. alternative
 * ifdef / if / elif / else / endif conditional code generation directives
 * rept / irp macro helpers (repeat, indefinite repeat)

 **FIXED**
+* Label Pools added
+* Bracket scoping closure ('}') cleans up local variables within that scope (better handling of local variables within macros).
 * Context stack cleanup
 * % in expressions is interpreted as binary value if immediately followed by 0 or 1
 * Add a const directive for labels that shouldn't be allowed to change (currently ignoring const)
 * TEXT directive converts ascii to petscii (respect uppercase or lowercase petscii) (simplistic)

 Revisions:
+* 2015-10-01 Added Label Pools
 * 2015-09-29 Moved Asm6502 out of Struse Samples.
 * 2015-09-28 First commit